kiwicom/structlog-sentry/README.md

     ],...
 )
 ```

-This processor tells sentry to _ignore_ the logger and captures the events manually.
-This
+This processor tells sentry to *ignore* the logger and captures the events manually.
-is a temporary workaround to prevent event duplication in sentry.

 ## Testing

 To run all tests: